soupi/learn-haskell-blog-generator/src/08-testing.md

 ```

 The output describes which tests are running in a hierarchy tree (module, group and test),
-whether the tests passed or failed, and if they failed, what was the output and what the expected output was.
+whether the tests pass or fail, and if they fail, the output and the expected output.

 We can fix our test by matching the expected output: